Vaudeville Theaters of Chicago

 Chicago Tribune, October 13, 1863

-CHICAGO MUSEUM.—One of the most wonderful and instructive places in this city is the Chicago Museum; its curiosities are drawn from every country, and represent every age of the world.
+CHICAGO MUSEUM.—One of the most wonderful and instructive places in this city is the Chicago Museum (rooms at 113, 115 and 117); its curiosities are drawn from every country, and represent every age of the world.
 Art and nature have alike contributed to its wonders.
 Here the curious can gratify their marvelousness, and the scientific can pursue their researches.
 The naturalist will find here a grand collection to admire and study, embracing, in various stages of preservation, almost everything from the tiny insect to the skeleton of Zeuglodon—an antedeluvian monster of our own continent 96 feet long, and of such monstrous proportions as to throw into the shade the mastodon, the magaiherium, paleotherium, pterodactyl and other wonderful animals of a past age.
 This furnishes an evidence of the monsters of the past, which to argument can gainsay or no prejudice resist.
 But after all, its greatest wonders of are in the infinite variety of the lesser things collected from the fathomless depths of the ocean, the boundless expanse of the atmosphere, and the innumerable collections of human skill from our own and other nations.

 This community is surely fortunate in having a museum which is in many respects the best in this country, and which would add to the attraction of any museum in the world.